Alert management

 • Notification policies: Alert routing that defines how alerts reach contact points based on matching criteria

-• Silences: Current silences and their states, along with affected alerts
+• Silences: Current silences and their states, along with affected alerts.
+Create immediate silences through the UI or manage them via CRDs for GitOps workflows

 • Active notifications: Currently firing alerts with notification states